bmerchant22/pclub-task-2/README.md

 # PClub recruitment Task-2
-This is a website created with golang, using gin-gorm for routing purposes and mongoDB for storing github tokens
+This is a website created with golang, using gin-gorm for routing purposes and mongoDB for storing github tokens.
+Also, JWT tokens are used for authentication purposes.
+A good UI interface could not be implemented, so one needs to hit the routes manually on a browser.
+It is suggested to use Mozilla Firefox or postman for prettier JSON response.

 ## Getting Started